KD6763/SquareSum/README.md

 # SquareSum
-A simple maths game implemented in C++
+A simple maths game implemented in JAVA